shepherdchinacan/shepherdchinacan.github.io/index.md

 ## Research Interests

-- Diffusion models
+- Probabilistic generation model especially Diffusion models
-- Weather predicting & Climate simulation
+- And above algorithm utility in Weather predicting & Climate simulation & Data assimilation

-My research interests focus on AI generation algorithms, particularly **diffusion models**, and their applications in weather forecasting, climate simulation, and numerical model evaluation.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---